 Client Kate needed to be able to make copies of some files in her Photos app and convert them to a smaller file size (preferably less than 500KB).

-The Photos app on the Mac makes this exercise very easy - allowing you to export photos as a variety of resolutions (low, medium, high) and even specify the width that each photo should be.
-7/12/2020 0 Comments "How can I organise the photos in my Mac's Photos library without using Albums?"
+The Photos app on the Mac makes this exercise very easy - allowing you to export photos as a variety of resolutions (low, medium, high) and even specify the width that each photo should be. |

-If you have questions, why not join our The iTandCoffee Club to attend fun and informative 'user group' meetings.
-All classes are run as online classes (using Zoom) which means you can attend from anywhere. |
+Videos shown are offered for eligible members of the iTandCoffee Club.
+If you have questions, why not join fun and informative 'user group' meetings, held once a month.
+All iTandCoffee classes are run as online classes (using Zoom), which means you can attend from anywhere. |

 27 Sycamore St, Camberwell, Victoria Australia